zeromq/czmq/README.md

     CZMQ_EXPORT void
         zlist_remove (zlist_t *self, void *item);

-    // Add an explicit free function to the item including a hint as to
-    // whether it can be found at the tail
-    CZMQ_EXPORT void *
-        zlist_freefn (zlist_t *self, void *item, zlist_free_fn *fn, bool at_tail);

     //  Make a copy of list.
 If the list has autofree set, the copied list will
     //  duplicate all items, which must be strings.
 Otherwise, the list will hold
     //  pointers back to the items in the original list.
     CZMQ_EXPORT zlist_t *
         zlist_dup (zlist_t *self);

+    //  Purge all items from list
+    CZMQ_EXPORT void
+    zlist_purge (zlist_t *self);

     //  Return number of items in the list
     CZMQ_EXPORT size_t
         zlist_size (zlist_t *self);

-    //  Sort the ring using the container comparator, which must have been
+    //  Sort the list by ascending key value using a straight ASCII comparison.
-    //  specified.
-The sort is not stable, so may reorder equal items.
+    //  The sort is not stable, so may reorder items with the same keys.
     CZMQ_EXPORT void
-        zring_sort (zring_t *self);
+        zlist_sort (zlist_t *self, zlist_compare_fn *compare);

+    //  Set a user-defined destructor for items; by default items are not
+    //  freed when the list is destroyed.
+    CZMQ_EXPORT void
+        zlist_set_destructor (zlist_t *self, czmq_destructor destructor);

+    //  Set a user-defined duplicator for items; by default items are not
+    //  copied when the list is duplicated.
+    CZMQ_EXPORT void
+        zlist_set_duplicator (zlist_t *self, czmq_duplicator duplicator);

+    //  DEPRECATED by zlist_set_duplicator/zlist_set_destructor
     //  Set list for automatic item destruction; item values MUST be strings.
     //  By default a list item refers to a value held elsewhere.
 When you set
     //  this, each time you append or push a list item, zlist will take a copy